 - Social Entrepreneurship / Non-Profit

-**If the value that your company provides lies in the creation of or is delivered through an app, then you belong in this category.
+- Any idea, technology, product, and/or service that relates to apps, informational technology,software, and/or internet applications in for profit enterprises.
+If the value that your idea or technology provided lies in the creation of or is delivered through an app, then you belong in this category.

 - Examples: Selling a good or service that raises awareness and donates significant portion of the revenues to a cause, organization that provides financial literacy training, cooperative non-profit coffee shop, bike trail, a website to connect community members with volunteer opportunities.

 Companies will be notified by March 22, 2017 if they have been selected to present in the semi-final round on April 13.
 Frequently Asked Questions about the Statewide Competition

-2016 REGIONAL SPONSORS
+2017 REGIONAL SPONSORS